26 June – 1 August 1999

 Sunday 4 July – A CHANGING SCENE When Frank Watters opened his Watters Gallery in 1966, his customers spent less than $100 each.
 Twelve years later his customers were paying an average of $1000 per work.
 Philanthropist collector Chandler Coventry arrived in Sydney in 1965 and got involved in running the artist-initiated Central Street Gallery, Sydney’s answer to London’s hard-edge painting scene.
 He went on to establish his own Paddington gallery and his substantial collections donated to Armidale and Campbelltown art galleries, are the nucleus of surprising and strong regional collections.
 Christopher Allen, art historian, lecturer and art critic, is the author of Art in Australia (1997).
 Aspects of the Watters and Coventry collections appear in The Innovators.

 Sunday 11 July – WHY COLLECT OZ ART?
 Four stellar collectors will discuss their collecting philosophies.
-Artist and raconteur Peter Fay’s collection of contemporary ephemeral and abject installation materials is particularly idiosyncratic.
+Artist and raconteur Peter Fay’s collection of contemporary ephemeral and object installation materials is particularly idiosyncratic.
 Liz and Colin Laverty have researched, collected and collaborated on landmark publications and shows on paintings about our colonial sporting pastimes, expressionist abstraction and fine Aboriginal works.
 These have been shown at S.H.
 Ervin and the MCA.
 Hugh H. Jamieson has a famous personal collection and established the inspiring Allen Allen & Hemsley collection.

 Sunday 18 July – COLLECTING John Cruthers, the film producer and consultant collects contemporary art.
 He curated the noted In the Company of Women for Perth Institute of Contemporary Art (1995), from his family’s renowned collection of self-portraits by Australian women artists.
 Stella Downer is an independent art consultant and valuer who deals in many aspects of Australian art.
 Darren Knight runs his own distinctive and “edgy” gallery and collects emerging Australian and New Zealand artists with a social twist.

 Sunday 25 July – TAKING RISKS Clive Evatt, barrister turned fine art lecturer, ran the Hogarth Gallery (1963-1973).
-Returning to the law, Clive has turned his curatorial impulses towards a fine collection of bark paintings, which the MCA exhibited last year, and Leura Toy and Railway Museum.
+Returning to the law, Clive has turned his curatorial impulses towards a fine collection of bark paintings, which the MCA exhibited in 1998, and Leura Toy and Railway Museum.
 Ann Lewis managed Gallery A, Paddington, until it closed in 1983.
 She is a Director of the National Gallery of Australia, Canberra, and has orchestrated Howard Arkley’s show at this year’s Venice Biennale.
 Bernice Murphy was curator at the Art Gallery of NSW and subsequently developed the MCA over fifteen years.
 Bernice will speak on the ways that private collectors interact with public institutions.

 Sunday 1 August – AN EYE TO FUTURE TRENDS Christopher Dean, artist and art theorist, has a particular interest in Sydney’s ‘60s and ‘70s art scene.
 His tribute to the period, ‘Paintings for Houses’, is installed concurrently with The Innovators.
 Annette Larkin worked at Macquarie Galleries and Newcastle Regional Gallery before taking up her current position as modern and contemporary Australian painting valuer at Christies.
 Dr Ian Hill and Morna Seres collect ‘difficult’ abstract and figurative art.
 Their eclectic collection does not have a particular theme, apart from a genuine commitment to young artists and contemporary art.